Skip to content

 GetResponse vs Mailchimp

 GetResponse and Mailchimp are both popular choices in the all-in-one marketing platform space.
 Mailchimp is the more affordable option at $13/mo — that's $6 less than GetResponse's $19/mo entry point.
-Mailchimp offers a free plan (250 contacts, 500 emails/month), while GetResponse does not.
+Both offer free plans to get started.
 Both tools work well for small businesses and ecommerce.

 Quick Verdict